jupyter/jupyter/docs/source/projects/config.rst

     c.NotebookApp.port = 8754

-Be careful with spelling--incorrect names will simply be ignored, with no error.
+Be careful with spelling -- incorrect names will simply be ignored, with no error.

 To add to a collection which may have already been defined elsewhere,